 Many buyers often ask about the first-time home buyer programs available to them.
 Please note that the well-known first-time home buyer incentive is no longer available.
 That change was made on March 31st, 2024.

-Steps to Buying a House
+Steps to Buying Your First Home

 Step No.1: Get pre-approved

-Before you start house hunting, it’s important to know how much you can afford to spend on a home AND how much money you need to set aside to purchase your home in New Brunswick.
+First of all, it is important to know how much you can afford to spend on a home AND how much money you need to set aside to purchase your home in New Brunswick.
 This is called getting pre-approved.
 This involves taking a close look at your finances, including your income, debts, and expenses.
 This step should NEVER be skipped, whether you have a big down payment or lots of equity coming from the sale of another property.

 Step No.2: Find your REALTOR®

-No matter the amount of expertise you have in the domain, you should always have a fellow REALTOR® to purchase a property.
-Why?
-To help you search for homes, negotiate and fill legal contracts.
-They will also guide you through the current home-buying market while ensuring that your interests are represented.
-The cherry on top is that buying with a REALTOR® is free.
+REALTORS® guide you through the current home-buying market and ensure that your interests are represented.
+The cherry on top is that buying with a REALTOR® is free!
 The commission is paid by the listing agent when a property is purchased.

 Step No.3: Start house hunting